 |Hyatt Hotels Fund for Minority Lodging Management Students||

-Award Value: Scholarship winners receive a $2,000 award and plaque.
+Award Value: Scholarship winners receive a $3,000 award as well as a plaque.

 |Indian Health Service Scholarship Program||

-Provides support for American Indians and Alaska Natives at undergraduate and graduate levels.
+This program provides financial support for American Indian and Alaska Native health professions students at undergraduate and graduate levels.

-Award Value: Covers tuition and required education fees as well as provides a stipend for living expenses.
+Award Value: Scholarship recipients are provided funding for tuition and required education fees as well as a stipend for living expenses.

 |IHS Scholarship Program|